JessTaDa/basic-wallet/README.md

   }
 }

-// generateWallet action calls the ethers.js library createRandom() method and returns a newly created privateKey and address const actions = {
+// Create a generateWallet action in wallet, that calls the ethers.js library wallet.createRandom() method and returns a newly created privateKey and address.
+Set the created privateKey and address to the app state. const actions = {
   wallet: {
     generateWallet: () => state => {